charlesRmajor/base-expo-native-project/TUTORIAL.md

         export default appStoreSections = Object.assign({}, setUserInfoSection, setAppPhonebookSection, userLocationSection);
     ```

-# 2. Effectively use this redux store

-# 3. Create a new dumb component
+# 2. Create a new dumb component
 1. Our app will start by simply displaying the user's location instead of the current banner
     1. So let's create a new component that will display this nicely.
 We'll want it to look something like:
     ```